github/rust-gems/crates/bpe/README.md

 The graph below shows encoding results for input that is particularly challenging for tiktoken.
 The input consists of random ranges taken from the continuous list of all Unicode code points excluding whitespace.
-The performance of tiktoken suffers shows a quadratic growth with the input size.
+The performance of tiktoken shows a quadratic growth with the input size.
-The Huggingface encoder scales better, but at a slower pace than our own encoder.
+The Huggingface encoder scales better, but becomes slower and slower compared to our implementation as input size increases.

 ![worst-case encoding runtime comparison](./images/performance-worstcase.svg)